phamduonghung/BD-RPCA/README.md

 ## Instructions:
 1. Download the package in .zip file (click green Code above) and then unzip it.
-Note that its name should be **BD-RPCA**.
+Note that the name of the unzipped folder should be **BD-RPCA**.
 2. Set **Current Folder** of MATLAB to this unzipped folder, i.e. **BD-RPCA**.
 3. Download all "simulation" data from the following link: https://cloud.irit.fr/index.php/s/lAJgnFBI9VNLJRS and then put them into the folder **Data**